srikanthonl/ngx-braintree/README.md

             return response;
         }

-**paymentStatus** - is the event that you should listen to. onPaymentStatus() or you can use any name, is **YOUR** method in which you receive the payment status.
-The paymentStatus event is emitted when a payment process finishes.
-The event emits the response that your purchase URL API method (createPurchaseURL's value) returns.
+**paymentStatus** - is the event that you should listen to.
+The `paymentStatus` event is emitted when a payment process finishes.
+The event emits the response that your purchase URL API method (createPurchaseURL) returns.
 Returning the same response, helps you in accessing the response object on the client side and also helps you make decisions whether to redirect user to the payment confirmation page (if the payment succeeded) or to do something else if anything went wrong.

 > Make sure the values of **clientTokenURL** and **createPurchaseURL** are enclosed in single quotes